menu

 Midland is a tiny town located in the state of Virginia.
 With a population of 214 people and just one neighborhood, Midland is the 389th largest community in Virginia.
-Midland has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Midland has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Midland real estate is some of the most expensive in Virginia, although Midland house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Midland is generally considered to be a blue-collar town.
-69.23% of the Midland workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Midland is a blue-collar town, with 69.23% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Midland is a town of transportation and shipping workers, construction workers and builders, and managers.
 There are especially a lot of people living in Midland who work in management occupations (17.95%), sales jobs (12.82%), and office and administrative support (0.00%).

 As is often the case in a small town, Midland doesn't have a public transportation system that people use for their commute.